 The closet will help the participants overcome this obstacle and move closer to "The New You".

 Successfully completing the program is far from an easy task and situations in life can sometimes make success feel impossible.
+Assistance to any client is carefully and thoughtfully considered by the board before that assistance is provided.
 The Drug Court Program offers assistance in many areas.